sakshib273/sakshib273/README.md

 💡 Passionate about SQL, ETL, and Data Warehousing
 📊 Data analytics & visualization enthusiast
 ☕ Tea lover | ⚽ Sports enthusiast
-⚡ Fun fact: The term "bug" in programming came from a real moth found in a computer!

 ## Socials: